NOTE: click here for the companion R-script for this lecture.

 • What sources of sampling or measurement error should I make the greatest effort to minimize?

-In such cases, probably the most straightforward (yet not always the most efficient) way to address these questions is to simulate data under various sampling strategies and signal/noise ratios, and see how well you can recover the “true” signal through the noise!
+In such cases, probably the most straightforward (yet not always the most efficient) way to address these questions is to generate simulated data under various sampling strategies and signal/noise ratios, and see how often you can recover the true signal through the noise!

 What we know:

-• A single surveyor has a 2% chance of detecting each animal in the population in a single day of surveying
+• A single surveyor has a 2% chance of detecting each animal in the population per day

 • The initial abundance is 1000

-• We want to be able to detect a decline as small as 25% over 25 years with at least 75% probability.
+• We need to detect a decline as small as 15% over 25 years with at least 75% probability

 First, let’s set the groundwork by making some helper functions (break the problem into smaller chunks).